sebowles51/node-google-prediction/README.md

 ```
 **Hint:** Look at test/system/testClient.js for further usage/implementation details.

+## Setting timeouts
+You can pass in a timeout in milliseconds to the module for the request to Google Prediction API.

 ## Running tests
 Due to the nature of the Google Prediction API, in order to run tests you will need to provide some details withing
 config/config.js.
 This is so you can provide your own Service Account details and test your own trained models.